 Sensorineural hearing loss is a natural part of the aging process for many.
 However, exposure to loud noises can also cause permanent damage to your inner ear or auditory nerve.

 Sensorineural hearing loss (SNHL) is caused by damage to the structures in your inner ear or your auditory nerve.
-It is the cause of more than 90 percent of hearing loss in adults.
+It is the cause of more than 90% of hearing loss in adults.
 Common causes of SNHL include exposure to loud noises, genetic factors, or the natural aging process.

 A spiraling organ inside your inner ear called your cochlea contains tiny hairs known as stereocilia.
 These hairs convert vibrations from sound waves into neural signals that your auditory nerve carries to your brain.
 Exposure to sounds

 However, you might not experience hearing loss until

 SNHL can range from mild hearing loss to complete hearing loss depending on the degree of damage.

 - Mild hearing loss.
 A loss of hearing between 26 to 40 decibels.

 - Moderate hearing loss.
 A loss of hearing between 41 to 55 decibels.

 - Severe hearing loss.
 A loss of hearing more than 71 decibels.